 The "Attendance" grade calculated by Canvas is not directly related to your grade in the course.
 Your TA will use the Canvas Attendance tool to track your attendance in our required discussion sections.
-(This will also help your TA get to know your name.)
 Canvas automatically calculates an "Attendance" grade on the basis of the resulting attendance records.
-However, that grade is not used to calculate your final grade in the course, and is not directly related to your participation grade.
-Instead, your TA will use your total number of unexcused absences as just one data point in determining how actively (and how successfully) you participated in the course.
+However, that grade is not used to calculate your final grade in the course, and is only indirectly related to your participation grade.
 You should view the Attendance grade reported by Canvas as a rough (and not necessarily reliable) summary of how many total absences you have accrued so far-both excused and unexcused.

-- Please see the "Participation" subsection above for more information about how attendance and participation will affect your final grade in the course. - Please feel welcome to reach out to your TA if you have any questions about how many unexcused absences you have accrued, their present assessment of the quality and quantity of your participation in the course so far, etc.
+- Please see the "Participation" and "Attendance" subsections above for more information about how attendance and participation will affect your final grade in the course. - Please feel welcome to reach out to your TA if you have any questions about how many unexcused absences you have accrued, their present assessment of the quality and quantity of your participation in the course so far, etc.